growgraph/GraFlo/docs/examples/example-4.md

 ## Use Cases

-This pattern is particularly useful for:
+This schema is useful for:

 - **Package Management**: Modeling software dependencies and conflicts
 - **Ecosystem Analysis**: Understanding complex dependency graphs
 - **Compliance Checking**: Identifying breaking changes and conflicts